One Git Repo to Rule Them All: Managing 12 Machines with NixOS

 May 8, 2025 · 6 min · Manuel Herrmann

-Generic XML Parsing in C++11: A Template Metaprogramming Adventure
+Generic XML Parsing in C++: A Template Metaprogramming Adventure

-Some years ago, I found myself experimenting with template metaprogramming in C++11.
+Some years ago, I found myself experimenting with template metaprogramming in C++.
 One of the most intriguing projects that came out of this tinkering was a generic XML parser that combined several powerful features: declarative syntax, automatic validation, and bidirectional serialization/deserialization—all without requiring duplicate code.
-Today I’m dusting off this experiment to share how it works and reflect on how modern C++ features could simplify this approach even further.
-The Goal: Declarative XML Handling The primary goal of this project was to create a system where:...
+Today I’m dusting off this experiment to share how it works and reflect on how modern C++ features could simplify this approach even further. ...

 May 1, 2025 · 5 min · Manuel Herrmann